 - 1. Papuan Products.-The products of the territory are obtained from its agricultural, forestal, fishing, mining, and manufacturing industries.
-There is a Papuan Court at the Imperial Institute, London, where, beside maps, handbooks and reports, a representative collection of products is shewn, additions being made to the exhibits from time to time.
+There is a Papuan Court at the Imperial Institute, London, where, beside maps, handbooks and reports, a representative collection of products is shewn, additions being made to the exhibits from time-to time.
 Displays of Papuan produce are also made at Exhibitions held in the Commonwealth.
 The industries of Papua are not numerous, but they are becoming more diversified.
 In many cases, some years must elapse before the raw material is available for commerce. - 2.
 Agriculture.-(i.)
 Soil and Rainfall.
-The physical features of Papua are favourable to agriculture.
+The physical features of Papua are favour. able to agriculture.
 Rich soils at varying elevations, and heavy and evenly-distributed rainfall, have ensured success in cultivating almost every tropical product of value.
 The territory comprises immense areas of rich alluvial and volcanic soils along the coast, and equally fertile land at elevations up to 6000 feet.
 Splendid rainfalls are recorded, except over a belt of country which runs back from the coast to the hills, and which has its dry season from May to November.
 This "dry" area is admirably suited for the production of tobacco, fibres, cotton, etc. There are eighteen meteorological stations throughout the territory.
 An economic museum and agricultural library have been established.
 By anticipating and removing many of the pioneering difficulties the Government has made the task of the colonist an easy one.
-The feature of recent years has been the steady investment of capital in the development of large areas previously acquired, One of the principal difficulties of planters is the heavy growth of weeds, and the Government has undertaken experiments with the planting of grasses to take the place of weeds, and so keep down the gross rank vegetation. - (ii.)
+The feature of recent years has been the steady investment of capital in the development of large areas previously acquired.
+One of the principal difficulties of planters is the heavy growth of weeds, and the-Government has undertaken experiments with the planting of grasses to take the placeof weeds, and so keep down the gross rank vegetation. - (ii.)
 Plantations.
-On 31st March, 1913, there were 216 plantations.
-Agricultural settlement has been mostly in the Central and Eastern Divisions, though plantations are rapidly spreading in other districts, particularly the South-Eastern, North-Eastern, and Western.
-The total area planted was 35,363 acres, or an average of 164 acres for each plantation.
+On 31st March, 1914, there were 228 plantations.
+Agricultural settlement has been mostly in the Central and Eastern Divisions, though plantations are rapidly spreading in other districts.
+The total area planted was 42,921 acres, or an average of 188 acres for each plantation.
 The principal plantation industries entered upon up to the present are cocoanuts, rubber, sisal hemp, and cotton.
-Secondary agricultural industries are the cultivation of bowstring hemp, coffee, vanilla, kapok, cocoa, tapicca, cinnamon, tea, and tóbacce.
+Secondary agricultural industries are the cultivation of bowstring hemp, coffee, vanilla, kapok, cocoa, tapioca, cinnamon, tea, maize, and tobacco.
 The natives are compelled by an ordinance to plant cocoanuts for food supply.
 It is estimated that the total area so planted amounts to 350,000 acres.
-The following table shews the areas under the different cultures (exclusive of maize and garden products) on 31st March, 1913:-
+The following table shews the areas under the different cultures (exclusive of maize and garden products) on 31st March, 1914:-

 Acres.

-Cocoar outs 21,958
+Cocoanuts ••• ••• 29,030

-Rubbe r ••• ٠ ••• 6,256
+$\mathbf{Rubber}$ ••• ••• 6,606

-Hemp ••• ••• ••• ••• 3,057
+$\mathbf{Hemp}$ ••• ••• • • • ••• ••• 3,110

-Cotton ı • ••• ••• ••• ••• 609
+Cotton ••• ••• 453

-Other cultures (including frui t trees) ••• 3,483
+Other cult ures (incl luding frı iit trees) ••• ••• ••• 3,722

-Total ••• 35,363
+${f T}$ otal ••• ••• ••• 42.921

 (iii.)
 Government Plantations and Experimental Stations.
-There are five Government plantations of cocoanuts and Pará rubber, with a total area under cultivation of 733 acres.
+There are six Government plantations of cocoanuts and Pará rubber, with a total area under cultivation of 1515 acres.
 New Government plantations are being developed by five annual loans of £5000 each from the Commonwealth.
-During 1912-13, a total area of 649 acres was planted under this scheme.
+During 1913-14, a total area of 567 acres was planted under this scheme.